cormullion/Karnak.jl/docs/src/basics.md

 smallgraphs # hide
 ```

-You will have no trouble finding out more about these well-known graphs online, such as on the wikipedia.
+It's easy to find out more about these well-known graphs online, such as on the wikipedia.
 Some of the graphs in this illustration would benefit from attentive ‘tuning’ of the various layout parameters.

-Here's a larger view of a Petersen graph (named after Julius Petersen, who first described it in 1898).
+Here's a larger view of the Petersen graph (named after Julius Petersen, who first described it in 1898).

 ```@example graphsection
 @drawsvg begin